forgani/Temperatures-of-a-heating-system/README.md

     In the next dialog, click on Pick specific Board radio button and select the Generic ESP8266 (for example Sonoff) click Next button. lick Install button and you will have ESPHome installed on your ESP device

-If everything is fine, a terminal will appear with a lot of text and multiple text based progress bars.
-When the ESP installation is finished, your new ESPHome device will be automatically added in the ESPHome Dashboard.
+When the ESP installation is finished, the Sonoff device will be automatically added in the ESPHome Dashboard.

+Remove the Sonoff BASIC cover and desolder the relay and add buzzer with a 220 ohm series resistor instead.

+The DS18B20 are "onewire" bus sensors.
+So we connecting all of the DS18B20s in parallel, sharing all of the VDD, GND and signal pin.
+Next we connect signal pins to digital pin GPIO03 (RX) on the Sonoff.

 Temperature Sensors are wired according to the following scheme.
 The 4.7 kOhm resistor be soldered between the signal pin and VCC.